Roseville Power Of Attorney

 - Medical treatments you do or do not want to receive

 - Diagnostic testing you would or would not like to undergo

 - Medical procedures you do or do not want to go through

 - Whether you would like to be admitted to a nursing home or another health care facility when you are dying

 - Whether you want to be an organ donor

 These are all very important decisions that are best made well in advance of declining physical and mental capacity.
 Preparing these documents ahead of time will greatly reduce strife between loved ones when the end of your life draws near.

 Ask Our Law Firm About Completing Your Advance Health Care Planning

-Our firm serves clients in the Sacramento area and throughout the U.S. in these matters.
+Our firm serves clients in Roseville and the Sacramento area in these matters.
 Please contact us to speak with a lawyer about your particular wishes and concerns.
 Call 916-945-2780 or 800-728-2184 today to schedule a meeting.